"

 Immediate vs. Long-Term Dangers

-The dangers one faces on the job depend on the industry one works in.
+One often thinks of immediate dangers on the job, such as falling off a ladder or getting shocked or even electrocuted from welding in the rain.
+However, the dangers welders face depend on the industry they work in.
 For instance, a commercial diver-welder is exposed to hazards such as drowning, electrocution, and the bends from decompressing too quickly.
 A GTAW welder manufacturing small parts at a desk is exposed to far fewer hazards.
-Instead of drowning or the bends, a GTAW welder may encounter burns from UV light or repetitive motion injuries.
+Instead of drowning or the bends, a GTAW welder may encounter burns from ultraviolet (UV) light or repetitive motion injuries.

 Attributions